 ii.
 Comprehensive business automobile liability (owned, hired, or non-owned vehicles used by Contractor in connection with performance of its obligations under this Agreement) covering the risks of bodily injury (including death) and property damage, including coverage for contractual liability, with a limit of not less than $1 million per accident;

 iii.
-Employers liability insurance covering the risks of Contractor’s employees and employees’ bodily injury by accident or disease with limits of not less than $1 million per accident for bodily injury by accident and $1 million per employee for bodily injury by disease and $1 million disease policy limit;
+Employers liability insurance covering the risks of Contractor’s Employees and Employees’ bodily injury by accident or disease with limits of not less than $1 million per accident for bodily injury by accident and $1 million per employee for bodily injury by disease and $1 million disease policy limit;

 iv.
 Umbrella policy providing excess limits over the primary general liability, automobile liability and employer’s liability policies in an amount not less than $10 million per occurrence and in the aggregate;